Skip to main content

 Feb.
 25, 2014, 7:11 p.m.

-...types of yeast plasmids are defined below: Yeast Integrating plasmids (YIp): These plasmids lack an ORI...our first few Plasmids 101 posts, we focused mainly on the elements required for plasmid maintenence within...not only the number of plasmids found in each cell, but also whether the plasmid gets integrated into the...integration.
+...types of yeast plasmids are defined below: Yeast Integrating plasmids (YIp): These plasmids lack an ORI...our first few Plasmids 101 posts, we focused mainly on the elements required for plasmid maintenance within...not only the number of plasmids found in each cell, but also whether the plasmid gets integrated into the...integration.
 Yeast Episomal plasmids (YEp): These are most similar to bacterial plasmids and are considered “...simple gene replacement/mutation.
 Yeast expression plasmids used in the lab typically contain all the necessary...how the regulation of bacterial ORIs determines plasmid copy number within the bacterial cell.
-Similary...included within a yeast vector determine how the plasmid is replicated and maintained within the yeast cell...
+Similarly...included within a yeast vector determine how the plasmid is replicated and maintained within the yeast cell...

 Type